Burning Man is ending, but the cleanup from heavy flooding is far from over

 Burning Man organizers have three weeks to clean up the sprawling stretch of public land in the Black Rock Desert of northwestern Nevada, but a summer storm that left tens of thousands stranded in ankle-deep mud could alter that timeframe.

-But in the aftermath of torrential rains that closed roads, jammed traffic, and forced many to walk miles barefoot through the muck, the area is dotted with abandoned vehicles, rugs, furniture, tents and trash.
+But in the aftermath of torrential rains that closed roads, jamming traffic, and forcing many to walk miles barefoot through the muck, the area is dotted with abandoned vehicles, rugs, furniture, tents and trash.
 The ground itself has deep imprints and ruts.

+This week, many attendees have descended on Reno, Nevada, to congregate at the airport and get last-minute flights home.
+Car washes have struggled to scrape off leftover clay from the Nevada desert, according to KTVN-TV in Reno.
+There are signs outside nearby grocery stores banning disposal of Burning Man-related trash and recycling in their bins.

 Eleonora Segreti, who lives in central Italy and made her second visit this year to Burning Man, left the playa early Tuesday.
 She said everyone she knew was doing everything they could to clean up.